learningequality/studio-docs/docs/add_content.rst

    .. warning:: Remember to select the `appropriate license <https://creativecommons.org/choose/>`_ in case you are adding files to a channel that you plan to release publicly.

-      You can select a **Special Permissions** license field to customize the description or in cases where the available licenses do not match the resources permissions.
+      You can select a **Special Permissions** license and customize the description, in cases where the available licenses do not match the resources permissions.

          .. figure:: img/add-special-permissions.png
                :alt: